hotosm/fmtm/docs/DEV-4.-Database-Tips.md

 # Access the database (psql)

-Option #1 (when running the database in Docker):
+**Option 1** (when running the database in Docker) use this command to access the PostgreSQL shell inside the fmtm-db-1 container and interact with the fmtm database using the psql command-line interface:

     `docker exec -it fmtm-db-1 psql -U fmtm fmtm`

-And then connect to the database
+And then connect to the database using this command :

     `\c fmtm`

-## To access the fmtm database using psql, follow the instructions below:
+## To access the fmtm database using psql, follow the instructions below

 ### A few helpful psql commands